sl-sh-dev/sl-sh/README.md

 - Tail call optimization
 - Continuations (call/cc)
 - Lambda/Closures
-- Garbage collection (still WIP)
+- Garbage collection (basic but should function)
 - Lisp back quotes (including nested back quotes)
 - Macros

 ## slosh
-Slosh is the prototype language and REPL using sl-compiler and slvm.
+Slosh is the prototype language and REPL using compiler and vm.

 ### Built-in Forms
 These forms (written in Rust but callable from Lisp) are supported.